Gordon Cooper: Early life and education

-Leroy Gordon Cooper Jr. was born on March 6, 1927, in Shawnee, Oklahoma, the only child of Leroy Gordon Cooper Sr. and his wife Hattie Lee née Herd.
+Leroy Gordon Cooper Jr. was born on March 6, 1927, in Shawnee, Oklahoma, the only child of Leroy Gordon Cooper Sr. and his wife, Hattie Lee née Herd.
 His mother was a school teacher.
 His father enlisted in the United States Navy during World War I, and served on the presidential yacht USS Mayflower.
-After the war, Cooper Sr. completed his high school education; Hattie Lee was one of his teachers, although she was only two years older than him.
+After the war, Cooper Sr. completed his high school education; Hattie Lee was one of his teachers, although she was only two years older than he.
 He joined the Oklahoma National Guard, flying a Curtiss JN-4 biplane, despite never having formal military pilot training.
 He graduated from college and law school, and became a state district judge.
-He was called to active duty during World War II, and served in the Pacific theater in the Judge Advocate General's Corps.
+He was called to active duty during World War II, and served in the Pacific Theater in the Judge Advocate General's Corps.
 He transferred to United States Air Force (USAF) after it was formed in 1947, and was stationed at Hickam Air Force Base, Hawaii Territory.
-He retired from the USAF with the rank of colonel in 1957.
+Cooper Sr. retired from the USAF with the rank of colonel in 1957.

 Cooper attended Jefferson Elementary School and Shawnee High School, where he was on the football and track teams.
-During his senior high school year, he played at halfback in the state football championship.
+During his senior year in high school, he played halfback on the football team that played in the state football championship.
 He was active in the Boy Scouts of America, where he achieved its second highest rank, Life Scout.
 His parents owned a Command-Aire 3C3 biplane, and he learned to fly at a young age.
-He unofficially soloed when he was 12 years old, and earned his pilot's license in a Piper J-3 Cub when he was 16.
+His father sat him on cushions so he could see and rigged the rudder pedals with blocks so he could reach them.
+He unofficially soloed when he was 12 years old, and earned his pilot certification in a Piper J-3 Cub when he was 16.
 His family moved to Murray, Kentucky, when his father was called back into service, and he graduated from Murray High School in June 1945.